michaverhagen/semi-website/_use_cases/energy-and-utility.md

 ## The solution

-Weaviate can analyze all your new and historical maintenance data to combine: failure rates, life expectancy, knock-on failures, maintenance schedules and routes, and help you get the most out of your parts, equipment and staff.
+Weaviate analyzes all your new and historical maintenance data to combine: failure rates, life expectancy, knock-on failures, maintenance schedules and routes, and help you get the most out of your parts, equipment and staff.
 Items discovered to regularly fail at similar time intervals can be replaced preemptively.
-Fully functioning items that are routinely replaced to reduce repeat visits can be retained for future use.
-Maintenance routes of technicians can be maximized so that customers in adjacent areas can be served pre-emptively on the same day, avoiding extra journeys per customer.
-Failure rates of particular parts can also be tracked to see if alternative suppliers can provide better parts.
+Fully functioning items that are routinely replaced to reduce repeat visits are retained for future use.
+Maintenance routes of technicians are maximized so that customers in adjacent areas are served preemptively on the same day, avoiding extra journeys per customer.
+Failure rates of particular parts can also be tracked to see if alternative suppliers can provide better parts

 ## Request a demo BUTTON